Operator-state correspondence in simple current extended conformal field theories: Toward a general understanding of chiral conformal field theories and topological orders: Asymptotic behaviors from fermionizations

 However, the direct calculation of this correlation function contains subtleties as we will demonstrate in Sec.\ref{exact_result} (As far as we know, this problem has never been noticed in the literature.).
 Instead, we introduce the following abelianized correlation function which contains sufficient information to define the asymptotic behavior of the above correlation function

 where $g$ is a partition which divide $M$ (an even integer) semion into two groups and each $g(i)_{k}$, $k=1,2$ are paired.

 Also one can define the following correlation function,

 for $M$ even, where $\xrightarrow{g}$ corresponds to introduction of the partition $g$.
-They are the fermionic analog of the ``pairing" of quasihole introduced in studying fractional quantum Hall effect (FQHE) \cite{Moore:1991ks,Milovanovic:1996nj}.
+They are the fermionic analog of the ``pairing" of quasihole introduced in studying fractional quantum Hall effect (FQHE) \cite{Moore:1991ks,Milovanovic:1996nj} (By replacing $g(i)_{j}$ in this work to permutation $\sigma (2i+j-2)$, one can obtain the standard notation in \cite{Moore:1991ks,Milovanovic:1996nj}.
+The paring corresponds to ``condensation" of semionic objects in the recent literature\cite{Ellison:2024svg,Wang:2023uoj}.).
 One can obtain the same form of the correlation function for odd $M$ by adding $e(\infty)$ or $m(\infty)$.

 As one may have already noticed, the righthand side of the above equation only contains the power $(\omega_{i}-\omega_{j})^{-1/8}$.
 This corresponds to the identity channel of fusion rule $\sigma \times \sigma =I +\psi$.
 Hence to obtain the non-abelian contributions of $\sigma$, one has to introduce correlation functions containing both $e$ and $m$.
 Eq. \eqref{correlation_fermion} seems to correspond to the (bulk) multiple quasihole wavefunctions in the existing literature, but they shouldn't be identified with the multipoint correlation functions constructed from $\sigma$.
 For the operator $\sigma$, one needs to calculate (or define) correlation functions containing both $e$ and $m$.